SchrodingersGat/KiBoM/README.md

 * `merge_blank_field` : If this option is set, blank fields are able to be merged with non-blank fields (and do not count as a 'conflict')
 * `ref_separator` : This is the character used to separate reference designators in the output, when grouped.
 Defaults to " ".
 * `fit_field` : This is the name of the part field used to determine if the component is fitted, or not.
+* `complex_variant` : This enable a more complex processing of variant fields using the `VARIANT:FIELD` format for the name of symbol properties
 * `output_file_name` : A string that allows arbitrary specification of the output file name with field replacements.
 Fields available:
     - `%O` : The base output file name (pulled from kicad, or specified on command line when calling script).
     - `%v` : version number.